-Beekeeping Background Beekeeping generates income for families, complements agriculture, and promotes environmental resiliency.
-Beekeeping is a valuable strategy that benefits the environment, contributes to pollination and flowering of coffee plants, shade trees, crops, and native plants within a 3 kilometer radius of the apiary.
-Beekeeping does not require a significant time investment, and can serve as an important support for coffee producers affected by coffee rust and other production challenges.
-Pollination by bees stimulates coffee plants, and it’s been reported that this can augment production by more than 30%.
-Honey is a rich source of nutrition, especially for families in rural areas, and contributes to food security.
-Beekeeping is an activity that can be led by men and women equally.
+Beekeeping generates income for coffee-farming families, fits well into the landscape of the farm, and promotes environmental resiliency.
+It’s proved to be a valuable strategy that benefits the environment, contributes to pollination and flowering of coffee plants, shade trees, crops, and native plants.
+It doesn’t require a significant time investment – coffee producers usually work weekends as beekeepers – and has proven to be an important safety net for producers affected by coffee rust, low coffee prices, and other challenges.
+Pollination by bees stimulates coffee plants, and can augment coffee yields and quality significantly.
+Honey is a rich source of nutrition, especially for families in rural areas wanting to replace processed sugar.

-From Pilot Project to Family Enterprise
+From Pilot Project to Community Enterprise

 After the first phase of work ended, we were asked to continue to help Maya Ixil ramp up this new commercial enterprise.
 We’re now partnering with Ecosur, a college based in Chiapas, Mexico, with extensive training and research expertise in beekeeping and pollinator populations in Mexico.
 Remy Vandame, who heads up the team, is a world-renowned expert on pollinators.